Wireless Streaming Audio: Available Technology to Balance Range, Complexity, Cost, and Performance

-The TI CC8520 system-level block diagram in Figure 2 depicts the simplicity.
-You can connect the IC directly with an audio output and the IC handles the wireless streaming task with only a minimal amount of discrete support components.
+You can simply connect the TI CC8520 IC directly with an audio output and the IC handles the wireless streaming task with only a minimal amount of discrete support components.

 The PurePath IC can be used alongside DSPs, microcontrollers, codecs, amplifiers, data converters, and other ICs.
 However, those functions aren’t required to implement the wireless functionality in a system.
 The IC implements what TI calls CD-quality audio with sampling rates as high as 48 kHz.
 TI also plans to offer a new version of the IC that includes USB support to allow design teams to easily add audio transmitters to any USB-equipped product.

-TI offers a comprehensive PurePath Wireless Development Kit (Figure 3) to help designers shorten the learning curve.
+TI offers a comprehensive PurePath Wireless Development Kit to help designers shorten the learning curve.
 Moreover, TI also has published a reference design.

 Wireless audio can provide a significant value-add to audio-based projects.
 Carefully consider your application requirements and you will likely find a wireless scheme that matches your cost requirements and offers the feature set demanded by the application.

 Disclaimer: The opinions, beliefs, and viewpoints expressed by the various authors and/or forum participants on this website do not necessarily reflect the opinions, beliefs, and viewpoints of Digi-Key Electronics or official policies of Digi-Key Electronics.